-- More connection for the kids with each other - More interaction with Elective classes during distance learning
+- More connection for the students with each other - More interaction with Elective classes during distance learning

-- Parent instruction for logging on to Hangouts some families had trouble logging in and using the functions - Consistency amongst all classes and virtual support
+- Parent instruction for logging on to Hangouts some families had trouble logging in and using the functions - Request for more math and writing support. - Request for increased onboarding support. - Consistency and structure amongst all classes and virtual support